 Nevertheless, I find that my interest in Trabuco Flats is receding at the moment while my interest in Gardening is increasing.
 First, I had been thinking about publishing a line of new photobooks and as I considered which of mine to include, I kept coming back to Gardening for Ordnance.
 Thus I created a couple different book dummy’s for this project; and I am seeing some potential.
 That book publishing project is temporarily on hold while focusing on the (re)launch of the contemporary photobook magazine PhotoBook Journal.
 You can only do so much!

-Second I was asked to submit some images for an on-line exhibition that investigates the idea of ambiguity and the Gardening photographs, one of these is included with this post, came immediately to mind.
+Second I was asked to submit some images for an on-line exhibition that investigates the idea of ambiguity, one of my Gardening photographs came immediately to mind (above).
 Okay, something is going on with the mental resurgence of this project.

 Now I have another exhibition to submit and the images all need to be analog (film) based, which rules out many of the Memory Pods and Trabuco Flats images.
 BUT the Gardening project is totally analog!
 Not that using film is necessary to create an interesting project but the process of using film does create some subtle differences.
 I am not here to argue or defend film versus digital because as an artist, I use both depending on what I am attempting to create.

 Such that my very expired film does create some unintended visual results.
 And using it provides another visual metaphor for investigating old/aging memories.
 I think the last film batch I processed (for Memory Pods) kinda went off the color scale.
 Well these two rolls were expired in 1997 and who knows what kind of storage conditions these were kept in over the last 22 years since its expiration date (or even before).
 I just keep rolling the (film) dice.